It took her three tries to get admitted to USC.

-Every “no” pushed Roxanna Barboza closer to living her life in Lost Hills, a rural town in California, where she said the majority of people her age either work in the fields or in the oil industry.
-Her parents were not able to attend college.
+Every ‘no’ pushed Roxanna Barboza closer to living her life in Lost Hills, a rural town in California, where she says the majority of people her age either work in the fields or in the oil industry.
+Her parents had not been able to go to college.
 She had nothing to rely on but her education.

 For children in her rural community, college did not seem like much of an option — so she created the “Colleges Out There” program for students like her to reach a college education.

-Now, Barboza is studying to receive her master’s degree in public policy at USC, a school she only thought was possible to reach in her dreams.
+Now, Barboza is studying to receive her master’s degree in public policy at USC, a school she only thought was possible to reach in her prayers.

 “Having three younger siblings looking up to me, I realized that the best goal at that moment was for me to strive to go to university,” Barboza said.